building a sense of community can be difficult when community services are not relevant or easily accessible to you

 I am a service provider that works with newcomer youth, how can I get SNAP to come in to do a free workshop for us?

-We would love to come to your space and provide our free workshops!
-Please contact Zaheen to find out more about booking workshops at firstname.lastname@example.org or by phone at 416-961-0113 ext.
-147
+SNAP will be training new volunteers in fall 2017, and they will be ready to facilitate workshops in early 2018.
+We would love to come to your space and provide our free workshops in 2018!
+Please contact Cheryl to find out more about booking workshops at firstname.lastname@example.org or by phone at 416-961-0113 ext.
+127.

 The SNAP Map was created by Newcomer Youth participating in SNAP.
 Click on it for the pdf version.